happy woman in blazer next to plant

 Sample Answer:

 “I’m particularly interested in this position because of the challenges the team is working through right now.
 From what I’ve read and what you shared earlier, there’s a real focus on improving how data is used to guide priorities.
-That’s the kind of problem I enjoy digging into—understanding what’s not working, testing improvements, and helping teams move forward with more clarity.”
+That’s the kind of challenge I enjoy digging into.
+I enjoy testing improvements and helping teams move forward with more clarity.”

 3. Growth-through-impact interest